Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Essence of the present and the previous papers

-We have also examined in ref.~\cite{Fong:2016yyh} the question of whether inclusion of the matter effect alters the above features of non-unitary evolution of neutrino states in vacuum.
-We have found that as far as we remain in the region of unitarity violating element $\vert W \vert \simeq 0.1$\footnote{ Speaking more precisely, we mean that all the $W$ matrix elements are assumed to be small, of the order of $\simeq 0.1$. } or larger, the matter effect does not alter the above features of the oscillation probability in (\ref{P-beta-alpha-ave-vac}) under the same restriction on sterile masses.
+In the same work, by including small matter effect up to first order, we have found that as far as we remain in the region of unitarity violating element $\vert W \vert \simeq 0.1$,\footnote{ Speaking more precisely, we mean that all the $W$ matrix elements are assumed to be small, of the order of $\simeq 0.1$. } or somewhat larger, the matter effect does not alter the above features of the oscillation probability in (\ref{P-beta-alpha-ave-vac}) under the same restriction on sterile neutrino masses.
 Notice that $\vert W \vert \simeq 0.1$ implies that the unitarity violating effect in the probability is of the order of $\vert W \vert^4 \sim 10^{-4}$, except for the $\mathcal{O} (W^2)$ difference in normalization constant in the disappearance probability.
 It is practically the limit of order of magnitude that can be explored by the next generation neutrino oscillation experiments.

-We must note, however, that this conclusion is based on our treatment to first order in matter perturbation theory.
-Hence, the statement is not a very convincing one.
-Given the fact that setup of some of the next generation long-baseline (LBL) experiments require consideration of matter effect of comparable size with the vacuum effect, it is clear that a better treatment is necessary to understand the influence of the matter effect in the $(3+N)$ model.
-In particular, the conditions that allows us to make the active space oscillation probabilities sterile-sector model independent have to be worked out.
-This task will be carried out in section~\ref{sec:formulation}.

-As an outcome of the honest computation using the small unitarity-violation perturbation theory in the $(3+N)$ space unitary model to order $W^4$, we postulate the following theorem: